Asian black bear: Livestock predation and crop damage

 In the past, the farmers of the Himalayan lowlands feared Asian black bears more than any other pest, and would erect platforms in the fields, where watchmen would be posted at night and would beat drums to frighten off any interlopers.
 However, some Asian black bears would grow accustomed to the sound and encroach anyway.

 Of 1,375 livestock kills examined in Bhutan, Asian black bears accounted for 8% of attacks.
 Livestock predation, overall, was greatest in the summer and autumn periods, which corresponded with a peak in cropping agriculture; livestock are turned out to pasture and forest during the cropping season and, subsequently, are less well-guarded than at other times.

 Livestock killed by Asian black bears in Himachal Pradesh, India increased from 29 in 1988–1989 to 45 in 1992–1993.

-In the remoter areas of Japan, Asian black bears can be serious crop predators: the bears feed on cultivated bamboo shoots in spring, on plums, watermelons and corn in the summer, and on persimmons, sweet potatoes and rice in the autumn.
-Japanese black bears are estimated to damage 3,000 bee hives annually.
+In more remote areas of Japan, Asian black bears can be serious crop predators.
+The bears feed on cultivated bamboo shoots in spring, on plums, watermelons, and corn in the summer, and on persimmons, sweet potatoes, and rice in the autumn.
+Japanese black bears are estimated to damage 3,000 beehives annually.
 When feeding on large crops such as watermelons or pumpkins, Asian black bears will ignore the flesh and eat the seeds, thus adversely affecting future harvests.
 Asian black bears can girdle and kill trees by stripping their bark for the sap.
 This can cause serious economic problems in Asia's valuable timber forests.
-In the late 1970s, 400–1,200 hectares of land had been affected by Asian black bears bark-stripping Japanese conifers.
+In the late 1970s, 400–1,200 ha of land had been affected by Asian black bears bark-stripping Japanese conifers.
 There is evidence that 70-year-old conifers (commanding the highest market values) may also have been bark-stripped.

 Asian black bears will prey on livestock if their natural food is in poor supply.
 They have been known to attack bullocks, either killing them outright, or eating them alive.